espocrm/documentation/docs/administration/layout-manager.md

 To enable detail view tabs, you need to check the *Tab-break* for panels.
 Enable it for panels you want to be first in a tab.
 All following panels will be in the same tab till the next closest tab-break panel.
 Specify a *Tab Label* for tab-break panels.

+!!! note

-Note: The *Hidden* panel parameter is not fully compatible with tabs.
+    The *Hidden* panel parameter is not fully compatible with tabs.
 It's not recommended to have both tab-breaks and hidden panels on the same layout.

 ### List (Small)